coopdigital/design-manual/README.md

 bower install
 ```

-## Building the Style Guide
+## Local development

-Once dependencies have been installed, you can build the actual style guide.
+Once dependencies have been installed, you can build the actual Style Guide locally.
 Gulp commands are already set up to do this.

 The default gulp task is configured to build and compile all the Style Guide assets, run the local server, then watch for changes automatically, simply by running the default task: